gwierzchowski/datconv/docs/source/tutorial.rst

     );

 Edit this definition (possibly define primary key etc.) and run with your database to create table.
-This step may look somewhat like art-for-art in this simple sample, but with bigger number of fields or tables may save you some typing or copy/pasting.
+This step may look somewhat like art-for-art in this simple sample, but with large number of fields or tables may save you some typing or copy/pasting.

-Next, change Writer and Connector in your configuration file in following way (place path to your SQLite database file as ``connstring:`` parameter):
+Then, change Writer and Connector in your configuration file in following way (place path to your SQLite database file as ``connstring:`` parameter):

 .. code-block:: yaml